 The farmhouse is way too big for us, partly because we added-on a big chunk for my parents, who aren't with us anymore except in spirit.
 So, knowing that nature abhors a vacuum (maybe even more than I do), we've outfitted the space that used to be theirs as a yoga / ballet studio, which doubles as the classroom where I teach my classes.

 For folks traveling a fair distance for a class at the farm, we'll pick you up and take you back to the Pensacola Intercontinental Airport (I have to confess, it's only Intergalactic during comic-con).
-If you're coming from far-enough away that you need to stay the night or the weekend, we have a small, non-fancy guest house you can stay in (for an insanely reasonable price), where you'll have the option of cooking for yourself or eating meals with us.
+If you're coming from far-enough away that you need to stay the night or the weekend, we have a small, non-fancy guest house you can stay in, and you'll have the option of cooking for yourself or eating meals with us.
 Totally up to you, and there's no charge for eating with the family, but fair warning, I never went to culinary school.
 Chocolate and coffee will be provided.
-If you're interested in learning more about the cost of staying at the guest house for a class or retreat, click the button below and read on.
+If you're interested in learning more about classes at the farm, and the cost of staying at the guest house for a class or retreat, click the button below and read on.